hpc-dr/day1hpc.github.io/docs/build.md

 ## Check out and test the repo

-The site is published off the `prod` branch.
+The site is published off the `main` branch.

 ```shell
 git clone day1hpc/day1hpc.github.io@main